js-squad/js-training/js-patterns/module/README.md

 };
 ```

-2 - Stateless With additional logic (wrapped within a closure to keep this logic private)
+2 - Stateless with additional logic (wrapped within a closure to keep this logic private)

 ```javascript
 var logger = (function() {